run-llama/llama-hub/loader_hub/google_docs/README.md

 This loader takes in IDs of Google Docs and parses their text into `Document`s.
 You can extract a Google Doc's ID directly from its URL.
 For example, the ID of `https://docs.google.com/document/d/1wf-y2pd9C878Oh-FmLH7Q_BQkljdm6TQal-c1pUfrec/edit` is `1wf-y2pd9C878Oh-FmLH7Q_BQkljdm6TQal-c1pUfrec`.

-To use this loader, you will need to register with Google and generate a `credentials.json` file in the directory where you run this loader.
+As a prerequisite, you will need to register with Google and generate a `credentials.json` file in the directory where you run this loader.
 See [here](https://developers.google.com/workspace/guides/create-credentials) for instructions.

 ## Usage